chinonso810/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	# The file 3-twofiles contains a bash script that display the content of /etc/passwd and /etc/hosts.

 	# Created a file which contains a bash script that displays the last 10 lines fo the file /etc/passed

+	# Wrote a bash script that displays the third line of the file iacta.